stillmatic/storage-wrapper/readme.md

 ## but is it serverless? on the edge?

 yes? no?
 If you give me enough money I'll replicate across [multiple regions](https://developers.cloudflare.com/r2/buckets/data-location/#location-hints) by creating multiple buckets.
 Essentially pick a primary region, write there first, when that's successful, copy the object into your other buckets.

+oh, actually if you are already running on the edge in a cloudflare worker, then the default region that a new bucket gets created in would be the caller's region. so I guess we would have to alter the primary region per request, essentially run our own cloudflare worker that first writes to its location then creates a deferred job to replicate to other regions. ok, a bit more complexity, I can see why that might be cool.